1. Preventing Obesity among At-risk Children of Adult Weight Management Patients

-The long-term goal of this integrated, multidisciplinary proposal is to advance the knowledge of how parental weight loss and behavior change achieved during organized weight management programs (WMPs) can be enhanced to be family-based to prevent childhood obesity.
-The short-term goals will determine the positive influences of adult weight loss and behavior change resulting from WMPs affect children’s growth and weight-related behaviors, and how to bolster positive effects from parents in weight management into theory-driven family-based interventions to prevent childhood obesity.
-Using the skills of faculty in Medical Dietetics, Adult Weight Management, and Family Science at The Ohio State University (OSU) we are parent-youth dyads over 6 months after parents initiate adult weight management programming.
-We will examine the prelminary effect that parental WMP participation has on children, by enrolling 20 parent-child dyads, where the parent is initiating an outpatient WMP and has a child 7-18 years-old in the home, to track dyadic changes in weight status, weight-related behaviors, and parent-child and family relationships.
-The patient population at the OSU Comprehensive Weight Management Program and Bariatric Surgery Center will allow us to assess and follow both urban and rural parents and youth, including parent-youth dyads with diversity in race/ethnicity, socioeconomic status (SES), and level of need.
+The long-term goal of this integrated, multidisciplinary proposal is to advance the knowledge of how parental weight loss and behavior change achieved during medical weight management programs (WMPs) can be enhanced to be family-based to prevent childhood obesity.
+The short-term goals is to determine the preliminary effect that parental WMP participation has on children, by enrolling 23 parent-child dyads, where the parent is initiating an outpatient WMP and has a child 7-18 years-old in the home, to track dyadic changes in weight status, weight-related behaviors, and parent-child and family relationships.

 Funded by: OARDC SEEDS Grant #OHOA1634